Frequently Asked Questions

 Each student will have an extra-long twin bed (36" x 80"), desk with chair, trash can, storage drawers, and closet space.
 University Village and Konkow have a table and chairs in the dining area as well as a refrigerator, stove, and microwave in the kitchen.
 No cooking or food serving items are included.

 You will not have telephone service automatically unless you are living at University Village.
 At University Village we provide on-campus phone service (on-campus 4-digit-dialing and emergency-911, only) in the kitchen area.
 You may contract with Communications Accounts Services (CASV) for on-campus phone service, local and long distance services for nominal fees.
-Information will be included in your “Welcome Home” envelope sent the first week of August.
 For CASV information, please contact Communication Services.

-Every room in University Housing is equipped with a cable outlet.
+Every room in Residence Halls is equipped with a cable outlet.
 We provide Comcast Basic cable services, premium subscriptions can be purchased.
 You will need to bring your own TV and the physical coaxial cable to go from the wall outlet to your TV set.

 Since parking is limited in Chico, students are encouraged to bring bicycles to campus and leave their cars at home.
 Only 110 parking permits are available for the 1470 resident hall students, and they are distributed on a lottery basis.
 Please see the parking website for current information and rates.
 If you must bring your car to campus, you may want to consider living in University Village.
 There is limited free on-site parking for University Village residents available through the lottery process.
 Please note that University Village parking permits are not valid in the on-campus parking lots, and UV residents may not purchase G parking permits.